clingen-data-model/website-clinicalgenome-search/README.md

 All of the configuration files for the framework are stored in the config directory.

 #### Environment Configuration .ENV
 Laravel utilizes the DotEnv PHP library by Vance Lucas.
-The root directory the application contains a .env.example file so you can see where you can add your environment variables.
+The root directory the application contains a .env.example file so you can see where you see the defaults.
+Make sure you create your own .env and don't commit it... right now it's excluded and lets keep it that way.

 #### Directory Permissions
 After installing, you may need to configure some permissions.
 Directories within the storage and the bootstrap/cache directories should be writable by your web server or Laravel will not run.